30 years after the mysterious disappearance of the ANN Hermosa

 From Pearl: We just received an urgent message from Childish Abandon.
 Your Eyes Only.

 A holo pops up, it's an article from one of the news sources, forwarded to me by Childish Abandon.
-"Suspect sought in connection with Meadow habitat death."
+"Suspect sought in connection with Meadow habitat disappearance."
 The accompanying photo is of the Suiter, Alonzo.
 I can see just a bit of the habitat around him, but instantly I can tell that he is by my father's favorite oak.

 The tears come and for a while my world is just pain and tears.
 I'm still wearing the acceleration suit, so can't even bring my hands to my face to wipe them away.